-I never used to suggest renting accommodation from websites like Airbnb, Wimdu, Homestay, or Roomorama to people coming to Canada.
+I never used to suggest renting accommodation from websites like Airbnb, Wimdu, or Homestay to people coming to Canada.
 Travelling with motorhomes and campers is the Canadian way and how tourists like to experience the country.

 It makes sense in a country where distances between places are huge and campgrounds abound.
 For locals, who own their RVs it is certainly the best way; they don’t have RV rental costs to pay.
 It is also an ideal way to travel for families with children or couples.

 For solo travellers like myself, renting an RV or camper would be an expensive option and a lonely one.
-I rather would rent or buy a cheap car to be independent.
-This gives me the choice to put up my tent for the night if I feel like it or stay at a hostel for the social atmosphere.
+I rather rent a car or buy a cheap car to be independent.
+This gives me the choice to put up my tent for the night and camp if I feel like it or stay at a hostel for the social atmosphere.
 Hostels are ideal places to meet people from all over the world.

 The booking process is like booking any other type of accommodation.
 You search online for a place you like, create an account and request a booking.
 When the owner accepts, you will receive a confirmation.